Islesboro Preschool By-Laws | january 16, 2024

-IPS is organized as a non-profit corporation to support early learning initiatives on Islesboro, Maine, including summer programs, in-home counseling and the operation of a preschool for children six months to six years old and any other programs established by the Board of Directors (BOD).
+IPS is organized as a non-profit corporation to support early learning initiatives in Islesboro, Maine, including summer programs and the operation of a preschool for children six months to six years old and any other programs established by the Board of Directors (BOD).
 All funds collected shall be used for the above stated purpose.

 Section A: General Duties